To make an appointment,

-4. We all have some key stories about ourselves that we hang onto quite tightly.
+4. We all have some key stories about ourselves that are deeply ingrained.

 5. We try to fit our experiences (new and different) into the stories we already have.

-6. When our experience does not fit easily into the stories that have been important to us, our stories act as a filter.
-Therefore they can blind us to feelings, thoughts and behaviours that don’t fit our stories.
+6. When our experience does not fit comfortably into the stories, they become a filter.
+Consequently they can blind us to feelings, thoughts and behaviours that don’t fit our stories.

 7. We don’t have to passively accept the stories we have created and lived with, or which were imposed upon us.
 Our stories may not reflect and contain the full spectrum of what we prefer and are capable of.
 There are always other and richer stories about us, the world and the people around us which might be silenced by the current stories.
 When we are empowered to access these alternative stories, we might be able not only to create new meanings about ourselves, but also discover new and preferred ways of living.

 8. In our lives there are always material for new stories that we have not yet told ourselves or other people.
 It is these stories that often free and empower us to think and act in new, more helpful, ways.